-Dr. Wickman now divides her time between serving as Executive Director of the American Scientific Affiliation (a non-profit organization promoting the dialog between science and faith), and as Associate Dean of Engineering at California Baptist University.
-She also works as a research scientist on technical and policy aspects of national aerospace and defense issues.
-Some of her recent projects include climate change impacts on national security, assessment of future human spaceflight missions and technologies, human factors problems for extreme environments, fighter pilot proficiency training, sustainable agriculture and water reclamation.
+She occasionally takes on projects involving technical and policy aspects of national aerospace and defense issues.
+Some of her recent projects include climate change impacts on national security, assessment of future human spaceflight missions and technologies, human factors problems for extreme environments, sustainable agriculture and water reclamation.

 Dr. Wickman has lectured around the world on satellite servicing, spaceflight physiology, astronaut training and operations, as well as various topics in astronomy, environmental stewardship, and the interface between science and theology.

 Wickman is also a dedicated athlete, playing competitive beach doubles volleyball with CBVA & FIVB, as well as both indoor and beach volleyball for Athletes in Action in Bolivia, Brazil, and South Africa.
 She is now retired from women’s professional tackle football, but not before earning All-Conference recognition and helping her team, the California Quake, win the Women’s World Bowl.